couchbase-partners/google-deployment-manager-couchbase/README.md

 # couchbase-google-deployment-manager

-Google Deployment Manager (DM) templates to install Couchbase
+This is a Google Deployment Manger (DM) template that deploys Couchbase Enterprise to Google Compute Engine (GCE) on Google Cloud Platform (GCP).

+Some best practices are covered [here](documentation/bestPractices.md).